Jessa Duggar Shares New Instagram Snap With Her ‘Quaranteam’

 Jessa Duggar is keeping safe at her home in northwest Arkansas, but she appears to be enjoying the time spent with her family during the coronavirus outbreak.
-The star of TLC’s Counting On has been a little more active on Instagram since she has been sticking around at home with husband, Ben Seewald, and their three kids.
+The star of TLC’s Counting On has been a little more active on Instagram since she has been sticking around at home with husband Ben Seewald and their three kids.
 On Thursday, she shared another sweet photo with her followers that has them buzzing with joy.

 Jessa decided to take a selfie with Spurgeon, 4, Henry, 3, and Ivy Jane, 10 months, as they sat together on their living room sofa.
 The 27-year-old mom has her daughter on her lap, while the two boys are sitting behind them in the snapshot.
 Ivy is front and center and is once again stealing the show with her huge expressive eyes.
 She is staring at the camera looking a bit shell-shocked.
 Duggar fans just can’t get over how big and gorgeous her eyes are.